-This Healthy Green Tea Smoothie is rich in antioxidants and vitamin C without added sugars that will light up your mornings.
+Inside: Healthy Green Tea Smoothie rich in antioxidants and vitamin C without added sugars that will light up your mornings.

 A few months ago, I was experimenting with some smoothie flavors.
 After a few tweaks and remakes, I finally got a flavor combination that tastes great and that even my boyfriend likes.
 He is somewhat a picky eater when he doesn’t see common ingredients in smoothies.

 Surprise I also added some veggies to the smoothie, I couldn’t skip the opportunity to add some more nutrition to it.
 I have noticed that lately, I’m always looking for ways to add more veggies to my diet.
 I think it is because I don’t like much preparing salads, don’t get me wrong, I do like them but when someone else prepares them. 😜

 For me, smoothies are usually a part of my breakfast or a snack.
 I used green tea because I love its taste.
 Green tea has a lot of antioxidants and health benefits.

 I did a little test with cold brewing the green tea, and I noticed that I enjoyed it a lot more than brewing it the regular way and waiting for it to cool.
 The cold brewing method prevents it from getting a bitter taste.
 You can check out this post on How to Cold brew tea bags for the instructions to prepare it.